AI Trends15 min read

 What's Next for ByteDance?

 Medium-term (1-2 years): Seed's research output will likely decline.
-Doubao's competitive position may weaken.
+Projects will be delayed, and Doubao's competitive position may weaken as rivals catch up.
+ByteDance may be forced to pivot from pure research to acquisition-based AI capabilities.

-Long-term (3+ years): Without reversal, ByteDance risks becoming a follower rather than leader in AI.
+Long-term (3+ years): If the talent exodus isn't reversed, ByteDance risks becoming a follower rather than a leader in AI.
+The company may retreat to its strength—content recommendation algorithms—while ceding generative AI leadership to Tencent and Alibaba.

 "不是Seed不行了,是整个字节的大模型战略都出了问题。Doubao数据好看,但技术护城河真的不够深。"

-*"It's not just Seed failing—ByteDance's entire LLM strategy has problems.
-Doubao's numbers look good, but the technical moat isn't deep enough."*
+*"It's not just Seed that's failing—ByteDance's entire LLM strategy has problems.
+Doubao's user numbers look good, but the technical moat isn't deep enough."*

 "前Seed员工路过,离职半年了,只能说 escape is real"